-The Risk Committee, which met 4 times, is responsible for:
+The Risk Committee, which met 5 times, is responsible for:

-- Reviewing the Group's risk policies and ensuring that our control framework is operating effectively to identify, assess, control and monitor risk throughout the Group. - Planning the scope of our Internal Audit programme and reviewing their independent assurance of the suitability and effectiveness of our Framework. - Reviewing and providing approval of financial and other risk appetite levels and adherence thereto.
+- Reviewing the Group's risk policies and ensuring that our control framework is operating effectively to identify, assess, control and monitor risk throughout the Group. - Planning the scope of our Internal Audit programme and reviewing their independent assurance of the suitability and effectiveness of our Framework. - Reviewing and providing approval of financial and other risk appetite levels and adherence thereto. - Reviewing and challenging the results from the Group's ICAAP, Individual Liquidity Adequacy Assessment ("ILAA") and Recovery and Resolution Plan ("RRP").

-2.2.3 Risk Oversight Committee ("ROC")
+2.2.4 Risk Oversight Committee ("ROC")